Here’s which tech companies have—and haven’t—banned Russia’s state-sponsored RT media app

 - Microsoft has removed RT from its Windows app store globally.
 The company is also de-ranking RT and Sputnik in Bing and will not show ads from Russian state-sponsored media, Reuters reports.

-- Roku will bar RT on its streaming device in Europe, CNN reports.
-As of this writing, the app is also stuck on a loading screen in the United States.
-The company has not yet responded to a request for clarification.
+- Roku initially barred RT on its streaming devices in Europe, but is now removing the app in all markets including the United States.

 - Google has blocked RT’s Android app in Ukrainian territory at the request of the government there, Reuters reports, though the app remains available elsewhere.
 It has also blocked the YouTube channels for RT and Sputnik in Europe, and has barred RT from earning ad revenue on YouTube.

-Note: This story has been updated with news from Apple, DirecTV, and Roku.
-We’ll continue to update this story with any further responses.